Your Guide to Norway’s Magical Fjords

 Norway is known the world over for its breathtaking fjords.
 Formed over several ice ages by ancient glaciers, they are deep stretches of water surrounded by steep land formations.
 These peaceful vistas make for a truly incredible holiday destination.

-If you are looking for a fjord holiday in Norway, read on to have a few key questions answered by our Travel Specialists.
+If you are looking for a fjord holiday in Norway, read on for answers to a few of the most commonly asked questions.

 Where are Norway’s fjords?